 Metadata styles, standards, and profiles

 A metadata style configures the editing and viewing experience of the metadata content.
 A metadata style is like applying a filter to an item's metadata.
 The style controls how you view the metadata and also the pages that appear in the metadata editor.
 A standards-based metadata style is designed to support a metadata standard or profile.
-The style determines how metadata is exported and validated for that standard or profile.
+The style determines how metadata is validated for that standard or profile.

 The default item page allows you to see and edit a simple set of metadata properties for an item.
 The information is indexed and searchable and is available to be used by applications across the platform.
 The information in item details is straightforward and effective, suitable for anyone who doesn't need to adhere to specific metadata standards.
-When metadata is enabled for your organization, item details properties are synchronized with the item’s standards-based metadata.
+When metadata is enabled for your portal, item details properties are synchronized with the item’s standards-based metadata.

 The following metadata styles are provided to support different metadata:

-- ISO 19139 Metadata Implementation Specification GML3.2—This style is identical to the one above, except the exported files use the GML 3.2 namespace, and therefore can be validated with versions of the ISO 19139 XML Schemas that reference the GML 3.2 namespace.
-For example, use this style if you plan to validate the exported metadata files using the NOAA NCDDC XML Schemas.
+- ISO 19139 Metadata Implementation Specification GML3.2—This style is identical to the one above, except the files use the GML 3.2 namespace, and therefore can be validated with versions of the ISO 19139 XML Schemas that reference the GML 3.2 namespace.
+For example, use this style if you plan to validate the metadata files using the NOAA NCDDC XML Schemas.

 Metadata standards and profiles